MY PERIOD IS AWESOME (MPIA)

 Unlike other normal bodily functions, menstruation is often linked to religious and cultural meaning that can affect the perception of the person menstruating.

-When they cannot go to school, get work or take part in daily life on equal terms, it means reduced representation in society.
+When menstruators cannot go to school, get work or take part in daily life on equal terms, it means reduced representation in society.

 Equal education is a fundamental human right and essential for the exercise of all other human rights.
 It promotes individual freedom and empowerment and yields important development benefits.

-Giving them the right conditions to manage their menstruation is giving them possibilities to get education and better chances for success in life.
+Giving menstruators the right conditions to manage their menstruation and adequate SRHR education is giving them a better chances for success in life.

 Understanding good menstrual health in the context of human rights requires a holistic approach.
 Related rights are: